fahygao/full-stack-MySQL-AWS-Django/README.md

 Reason: Reduce the risk of losing data, improve the efficiency to query and store data, shorten the latency of loading data, and use database wherever I go.

-Applications and services: AWS EC2, AWS RDs, AWS S3, Django, Django Restframe work, VSC.

 Learn: How to build Django web application for database usage, how to build and test the pipeline for database, how to connect local Django to AWS and test the compatability.

 Current difficulty: Extra cost from AWS RDs, Insufficienty protection for database, Limited front-end related knowledge.

 Updated on 06/01/2023

+### 1.1.
+Prerequisites

+Applications and services: AWS EC2, AWS RDs, AWS S3, Django, Django Restframe work, VSC.

-## Install Django and Set up basic setting for Django.
+## 2. Install Django and Set up basic setting for Django.

 Ref: [Django Official Website](https://docs.djangoproject.com/en/4.2/intro/tutorial01/)